Where is Florianopolis

 swells come in.
 On days when swell is less than perfect,

-weather is ideal for letting Nexus lead the way in exploring
+weather is ideal for exploring

 the many gorgeous nature trails on the island leading